Inside: Approaching toddler discipline is much easier when you learn the social and emotional development underlying frustrating behaviors.

 I feel sad and embarrassed after I lose control and behave negatively, but I don’t have the cognitive ability to stop and think before I act yet.

-Please model good coping skills for me and don’t accept my invitation to ‘freak out party of one’ (which will only serve to set off the dictator even more).
+Please model good coping skills for me and don’t accept my invitation to ‘freak out party of one’ (which is the biggest toddler discipline trick as it only serves to set off the dictator even more).

 Related read>> The Best Way to Help an Angry Emotionally Intense Child